GSS-Cogs/work-env/scripts/README.md

 These are intended for use in my my `work-env` toy which has all the correct dependencies, but I've included standalone one-liners as preferences tend to vary (if you're running stand alone you'll just need to have the dependencies installed, python will tell you fairly promptly if you don't).

-_Note: the one liners are all variations of download>run>delete, which while not exactly subtle its viable and good enough for now._
+The one liners are all variations of download>run>delete, which while not exactly subtle its viable and good enough for now.

+_Note: will be adding a convenience ci when there's enough tricks in this bag to warrant it but its dependant on bordeome and free time._

 ### Check Dependencies